 The MA in Health Services prepares students with the knowledge, skills, and supervisory mindset to be an effective manager in the healthcare services field.
 Students will engage with faculty, peers, and practicing professionals to develop the personal leadership and business communication aptitude essential for program level oversight.
 The program is 30 credits composed of six core courses and four concentration ones.
 Students have a choice of satisfying the core with six of twelve courses offered.

-Core Classes

-Students have a choice of six of twelve core courses for a total of 18 credits.
+Core Courses (Choose six courses for a total of 18 credits)